NullisNuer/subsyncmatcher/README.md

 # subsyncmatcher
 Automaticlly match videos and subtitles for sync tools like alass and ffsubsync.
-Supporting Windows, and possibly supporting Linux, I didn't test.
+\nSupporting Windows, and possibly supporting Linux, I didn't test.